mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 In the Fast Data architecture CDC, iPaaS, APIs and sFTP publish messages on Kafka topic to capture change events.
 However, these messages could be written in different formats.
 The purpose of the Kafka adapter is allowing the correct reading of these messages in order to be properly consumed by the Real-Time Updater.

-Since one or multiple Real-Time Updater services could be connected to a System of Records, when creating a new System you will be asked to select the type of message adapter you want to use, between one of the following options (further details in the paragraphs below):
+Since one or multiple Real-Time Updater services could be connected to a System of Record, when creating a new System you will be asked to select the type of message adapter you want to use, between one of the following options (further details in the paragraphs below):
 - `DB2`, based on the [IBM InfoSphere Data Replication for DB2](https://www.ibm.com/docs/en/db2-for-zos/13?topic=getting-started-db2-zos) type CDC;
 - `Golden Gate`, based on the [Oracle GoldenGate](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/introduction-oracle-goldengate.htm#GGCON-GUID-EF513E68-4237-4CB3-98B3-2E203A68CBD4) type CDC;